With Your Support

 The greater kudu is one of Africa’s most striking antelope species, recognized by the long spiral horns of the males and the white stripes that run along their sleek bodies.
 These quiet, graceful animals are found in the woodlands and savannas of eastern and southern Africa, where their colouring helps them blend into the dappled light of the trees.

-At your Toronto Zoo, greater kudus are admired for their calm and observant nature.
+At the Toronto Zoo, greater kudus are admired for their calm and observant nature.
 They are most active in the early morning and evening, browsing on leaves, fruits, and flowers.
 Their shy behaviour and keen senses make them a wonderful example of how wildlife adapts to its environment.

-The new indoor African Savanna habitat will provide the kudus with a comfortable and engaging space during the colder months.
+The new indoor African Savanna habitat will provide the Zoo’s kudus with a comfortable and engaging space during the colder months.
 Visitors will be able to see these beautiful antelope more often while learning how accredited zoos and conservation programs are working together to protect their species and the ecosystems they depend on.

 Where hope meets action: